5 Ways to Improve Sales and Marketing Collaboration

 2. Sales content creation

-You need to have a high-quality content on your website, landing pages, social media and beyond to get leads in the top of your sales funnel.
+You need to have a high-quality content on your website, landing pages, social media (for example, Facebook quizzes) and beyond to get leads in the top of your sales funnel.
 That’s one of the primary things the marketing team focuses on.
 At the next stages of the pipeline, the sales team uses specific content to retain a lead and turn him/her into a prospect.

 All the content you use to move the client down the funnel should be made by each team working together.
 Let’s define great collaboration utilizing the creation of a marketing proposal template as an example.
 But of course, a marketing campaign template will also work.